-The procedure for removing a DIMM module, an NVDIMM-N module, and a PMem are identical.
+The procedure for removing a DIMM module and an NVDIMM-N module is identical.

-- 1. Follow the safety guidelines listed in Safety instructions on page 34. - 2.
-Follow the procedure listed in Before working inside your system on page 35. - CAUTION: To prevent data loss and potential damage to your system, ensure that your system, LEDs on system, LEDs on NVDIMM-N battery are turned off before removing the NVDIMM-N battery. - 3.
-If applicable, remove the air shroud.

-WARNING: Allow the memory modules to cool after you power off the system.
-Handle the memory modules by the card edges and avoid touching the components or metallic contacts on the memory module.

-CAUTION: To ensure proper system cooling, memory module blanks must be installed in any memory socket that is not occupied.
-Remove memory module blanks only if you intend to install memory modules in those sockets.
+- 1. Follow the safety guidelines listed in Safety instructions. - 2.
+Follow the procedure listed in Before working inside your system. - 3.
+If applicable, remove the air shroud - WARNING: Allow the memory modules to cool after you power off the system.
+Handle the memory modules by the card edges and avoid touching the components or metallic contacts on the memory module. - CAUTION: To ensure proper system cooling in configurations with mid drive tray, memory module blanks must be installed in any memory socket that is not occupied.
+Remove memory module blanks only if you intend to install memory modules in those sockets. - NOTE: You must follow the thermal restriction while using DIMM blank.
+For information about thermal restriction, see the Thermal restrictions section.